 It is the policy of the Massachusetts Institute of Technology (as represented by the MIT Corporation and the Office of the President) to provide a safe and healthy workplace in compliance with OSHA regulations including the "Laboratory Standard" referenced above.
 A link to the full OSHA Laboratory Standard is included in Part I. Section 4.1. of this Chemical Hygiene Plan.
-This Plan which is located Chemical Engineering Department and can be accessed https://cheme.mit.edu/resources/laboratory-safety/ applies to all laboratories in Chemical Engineering Dept. and all personnel who supervise or work in these labs.
+This Plan which is located and can be accessed applies to all laboratories in (insert Department, Laboratory, or Center (DLC) name here) and all personnel who supervise or work in these labs.
+[Note: The following sentence is optional and should be deleted if not applicable:] For [Note: Insert Department, Laboratory, or Center Name Here)], this Plan also applies to non-laboratory areas, and the additional special provisions to ensure these non-laboratory areas are in compliance with OSHA regulations pertaining to the Hazard Communication Standard are included in Part IV, Section 7 of this Plan.